d-fact/eval-runner-docker/README.md

 CGNodeType Method "org.apache.commons.csv.CSVParser.1.next()"
 CGNodeType Class "org.apache.commons.csv.Token"
 CGNodeType Field "org.apache.commons.csv.Constants.TAB"
 ```

 #### Slicing Results
+`grok_run/grok_results` is the directory for slicing results.
-`grok_run/grok_results`: slicing results, they should be same with results in `data/slicing-results` in this repo.
+They should be same with results in `data/slicing-results` in this repo.

 E.g., `_data/grok_run/grok_results/` should contain the same set of commits with file `data/slicing-results/CSV-159--b230a6f5-7310e5c6.all`

 To save time, we only run one group of subjects in the slicing evaluation.
 If you want to replicate
 the evaluation on all subjects, please replace `group_one.json` with `group_eval.json` on line 20 of